-The average driver spends almost £70,000 on fuel over their lifetime, according to a poll taken in 2017.
+The average driver spends more than £54,000 on fuel over their lifetime, according to a poll taken in 2018.
 Wouldn’t it be good to cut that bill and, in the process, reduce your impact on the environment?

 It’s quite easy to drive more efficiently and cut your car’s fuel consumption.
 It just requires a different mindset when you’re behind the wheel.